Setting up a new PC

 Looking for more help with that new rig?
 We've got you covered.

-Get a new desktop or gaming laptop for Christmas?
+Get a new desktop or gaming laptop?
 That brand new installation of Windows is lean and mean and lighting fast, but it's lacking some of the must-have applications we use all the time as PC gamers.
 Some of these are pretty obvious, like Steam and Google Chrome.

 But there are plenty of other everyday programs that deserve to be on your system, and plenty others that are handy every so often.
 Thanks to a bundling service called Ninite, you can download and install most of these in one go.